What is Reverse Positioning in Marketing? [With Examples]

 - Establishing an emotional and value-based connection with customers

-- Building campaigns and strategies around honesty and openness
+- Building campaigns based on a policy of honesty and openness

 - Allowing customers to come to you, rather than calling them to action directly